GttMone/GttMone/README.md

 - 👀 I’m interested in web developing and everything that includes Node.js.
 Also I like to code on Skript in minecraft
 - 🌱 I’m currently developing Web Apps With React.
 - 💞️ I’m collaborating with nobody currently.
 Contact me for collabs!
-- 📫 Reach me on Discord: VIT0#8481 or by joining my [server](https://www.discord.gg/KZngCUaPhJ) and DM-ing me.
+- 📫 Reach me on Discord: @.vitoo. or by joining my [server](https://www.discord.gg/KZngCUaPhJ) and DM-ing me.
 - 🌐 Check out my [portfolio](https://gttmone.vercel.app/) for more info.

 <!---